Skip to main content

 X07 makes that boundary explicit with worlds:

-If the edit happens in solve-pure, the blast radius is intentionally small.
+This is not only an agent affordance.
+It lets humans reason locally too: if the edit happens in solve-pure, the blast radius is intentionally small.

 4. Deterministic replay changes the debugging loop